Lightning-Chart/lcjs-example-0806-sweepingHeatmapGrid/README.md

 For alternate approach with _scrolling data appending_, see our [scrolling heatmap example](https://www.arction.com/lightningchart-js-interactive-examples/examples/lcjs-example-0803-scrollingHeatmap.html).

-Scrolling approach is generally encouraged since it interacts much nicer with _scrolling Axis ticks_, which as can be seen from the scrolling heatmap example looks really nice with _live data_.
+Scrolling approach is generally encouraged since it interacts much nicer with _scrolling Axis ticks_, which as can be seen from the scrolling heatmap example - looks really nice with _live data_!

 Performance-wise there is not much difference between the two - both operations are optimized to the maximum!